VPPRN Patient-Powered Research

 FLARES and VASCULITIS

-Flare Reporting: 25% of patients with GCA reported a flare in the past 6 months.
-This is similar to the 26% in the VPPRN community who reported a flare.
+Flare Reporting: At the July 2024 check-in, 17% of patients with GCA reported a flare in the past 6 months.
+This is less than the 24% in the VPPRN community who reported a flare.

 Patients with GCA